Military Specs - MIL-STD-810G

-The MIL-STD-810 standard is a series of lab tests designed by the United States Military that ensures a piece of equipment, in our case a tablet, is built well enough to perform in harsh environments.
+The MIL-STD-810 standard is a series of lab tests designed by the United States Military that ensures a piece of equipment, in our case a rugged tablet or rugged case, is built well enough to perform in harsh environments.

-The drop test portion of MIL-STD-810G is what tablet vendors, such as MobileDemand, complete to prove that the device will be fully functional even after enduring a series of drops for a certain height.
-This certification is credible and applicable across all industries, not just the military.
+The drop test portion of MIL-STD-810G is what tablet vendors such as MobileDemand complete to prove that the device will be fully functional even after enduring a series of drops from a certain height.
+This MIL-STD 810G certification is credible and applicable across all industries, not just the military.